KasparNagu/watermark-removal/README.md

 - Install tensorflow toolkit [neuralgym](https://github.com/bg1szd/neuralgym).
 (To support tensorflow v2, install from the forked repo)

       !pip install git+https://github.com/bg1szd/neuralgym
-      In python distribution site-packages/neuralgym/ops/gan_opy.py I manually changed tf.compat.v1.layers.Conv2D to tf.keras.layers.Conv2D, not sure if this is correct but it makes the code run.
+- In python distributions `site-packages/neuralgym/ops/gan_opy.py` I manually changed `tf.compat.v1.layers.Conv2D` to `tf.keras.layers.Conv2D`, not sure if this is correct but it makes the code run.
+If it is indeed correct, it should be changed in the neuralgym repo

 - Download the model dirs using this [link](https://drive.google.com/drive/folders/1xRV4EdjJuAfsX9pQme6XeoFznKXG0ptJ?usp=sharing) and put it under `model/` (rename `checkpoint.txt` to `checkpoint` because sometimes google drive automatically adds .txt after download)